Bill Posey: Space

+in 2016 Posey sponsored H.R.
+2726 – Apollo 11 50th Anniversary Commemorative Coin Act – recognizes and celebrates the 50th Anniversary of the Apollo 11 Moon landing with a Commemorative Coin.

+In 2019 Bill Posey co-sponsored H.R.748 - CARES Act including language to protect NASA and defense industry contract jobs and pay.
+Which allowed thousands of contract workers at NASA and in the defense industry to continue to be paid rather than laid-off during covid pandemic.

 Environment and energy

 In 2016, Posey sponsored legislation to reauthorize and reprioritize funding to clean up America's estuaries signed into law by President Obama.

 At a May 2018 hearing in the Science, Space and Technology Committee, Posey promoted the claim that climate scientists in the 1970s believed the Earth was cooling; expressed skepticism that humans contribute to climate change, asking whether climate change was occurring because carbon dioxide captured in permafrost was now leaking out; and asked whether warming would be beneficial for habitats and to people.
 Posey said, "I don't think anybody disputes that the Earth is getting warmer; I think what's not clear is the exact amount of who caused what, and getting to that is, I think, where we're trying to go with this committee."

+Bill Posey was a Co-Founder and Co-Chair of the Bipartisan Congressional Estuary Caucus, which was formed to educate Congress on the importance of our nation’s estuaries and pass related environmental legislation.
+“Our Lagoon is important to our quality of life, our local economies, tourism, our natural beauty, and provides a critical habitat to many indigenous species of wildlife and plant life,” Posey stated in a news release issued by his office.

 Foreign policy

 In June 2021, Posey was one of 49 House Republicans to vote to repeal the AUMF against Iraq.

 Posey was among 19 House Republicans to vote against the final passage of the 2022 National Defense Authorization Act.

 In February 2022, Posey co-sponsored the Secure America's Borders First Act, which would prohibit the expenditure or obligation of military and security assistance to Kyiv over the U.S. border with Mexico.

 In 2023, Posey was among 47 Republicans to vote in favor of H.Con.Res.
-21 which directed President Joe Biden to remove U.S. troops from Syria within 180 days.
+21, which directed President Joe Biden to remove U.S. troops from Syria within 180 days.

+In 2024, Posey voted against the $60 billion military aid package for Ukraine; The Washington Post reported that some of the funding would have supported defense jobs in his constituency.